kofifus/New/README.md

     	};
     }

-    // class with ctor and composed with C2(2) function C4() {
+    // class with ctor and composed with C1 and C3(3) function C4() {
     	let v;